 Grandpa-style isn’t for everyone, but life insurance is.
 Don’t scoff, you knew where that sentence was going.

-If you’re young and healthy, you’re probably wondering why on earth you’d need life insurance.
+If you’re young and healthy, you’re probably wondering why you'd ever need life insurance.
 “It’s pricey!
 I’ll never reap the benefits!
 Serious diseases don’t run in my family!”
-Truth is, life insurance is a major component of an estate plan- and now that you’re getting married or thinking about starting a family, it’s something you need to consider.
+Truth is, life insurance is a major component of an estate plan; and now that you’re getting married or thinking about starting a family, it’s something you need to consider.

 Unlike many other insurance terms, these policies are exactly what their names suggest:

-Term Life Insurance: A policy that covers a specified time period- like 10, 15, or 20 years- and generally features cheaper premiums than whole or universal life insurance.
-Once that period is over, you can always renew, though the renewed premiums can be pricey.
-You can also ‘ladder’ policies- buy a 30-year policy to start, for instance, and ladder on a 10 or 20 year policy to extend your coverage or give yourself a cushion when your children are living with you.
+Term Life Insurance: A policy that covers a specified time period - like 10, 15, or 20 years - and generally features cheaper premiums than whole or universal life insurance.
+You can renew when that period is over, but the renewed premiums can be pricey.
+You can also ‘ladder’ policies: buy a 30-year policy to start, for instance, and ladder on a 10 or 20 year policy to extend your coverage or give yourself a cushion when your children are living with you.

 Universal Life Insurance: A more flexible permanent insurance policy.
 Just like whole life, universal features a tax-deferred investment component along with your insurance.
 But after you make your first premium payment, you have the option to increase or reduce your death benefit as well as change up your premiums over the lifetime of your policy.
 You can pay more up front or skip payments if you run into financial trouble.